Vini2/reneo/README.md

 # Reneo: Unraveling Viral Genomes from Metagenomes

 [Reneo](https://en.wiktionary.org/wiki/reneo) means to *unravel* or *untangle* in latin.
 Reneo is a software developed to unravel or untangle high-quality genomes from viral communities found within metagenomes using assembly graphs.
-It models cyclic viral components in the metagenomic assembly as flow networks, models as a minimum flow decomposition (MFD) problem and resolves genomic paths corresponding to flow paths determined.
+Reneo identifies cyclic viral components in the metagenomic assembly using virus orthologous groups from [VOGDB](https://vogdb.org/), models as flow networks and solves a minimum flow decomposition (MFD) problem to resolve genomic paths.

 ## Setting up Reneo